huridocs/uwazi-documentation/admin-docs/building-info-architecture.md

-# B. BUILDING YOUR INFORMATION ARCHITECTURE
+# BUILDING YOUR INFORMATION ARCHITECTURE

 ## How to create templates and add properties